adamgreig/ecpdap/README.md

 * You must have a working Rust compiler installed.
   Visit [rustup.rs](https://rustup.rs) to install Rust.
-* You must have [libusb] installed.
+* [libusb] is recommended to use the higher-speed CMSIS-DAPv2 protocol, where supported by your probe.
-* You'll need to set up drivers or permissions to access the USB device.
+* You may need to set up drivers or permissions to access the USB device.

-Build and install for your user, without checking out the repository:
+To build and install for your user, without checking out the repository:

 ```
 cargo install ecpdap
 ```

-Building locally after checking out this repository:
+Or, building locally after checking out this repository:

 ```
 cargo build --release